 Nuxeo Web UI is a standard base web application for Nuxeo Server that connects via HTTP and displays all the features of the platform to the users.
 Customizable, scalable and built upon a framework of Web components, it allows Nuxeo Platform developers to build their own front-end application using these components.
-The Nuxeo Web UI addon is available in beta version on Nuxeo Marketplace.
+The Nuxeo Web UI addon is available on Nuxeo Marketplace.

 It leverages the web as a platform and allows enhanced productivity with direct access to last visited documents, collections, easy browsing between previous/next document, full screen suggester and several other features built to provide a rich user experience.
 Here are the most important topics on getting started with Web UI, customizing it and building new web apps using Nuxeo Elements: